 Lesser Risk Of Catching New Diseases

 Let me ask you a question.
 Which place do you think is full of sick people?
 Hospitals, of course.
-Healthcare facilities and nursing staff do their best to prevent the spread of diseases from one patient to another.
+Healthcare facilities and nursing staff do their best to prevent diseases from one patient to another.
 Yet, there is always a possibility that patients may transfer diseases to each other in crowded waiting rooms.
 Telemedicine offers the benefits of seeing the doctor right from the safe confines of patients’ homes.
 So, there is no chance of catching the infection from outside.
 It reduces the exposure and the circumstances that—either other patients or you would pass your disease to anyone else.
 It becomes especially prominent in the times of COVID-19 when there is such a massive spread of the pathogen.

 Where Is Telehealth Heading?

 The time to act is now.
 The current crisis has doubtlessly shown the importance of telehealth technologies and remote patient healthcare delivery models.
 We have to quickly scale up and modernize our healthcare systems by implementing telehealth methodologies.
 The current revenue market of $3 billion can readily expand to $250 billion.
 The world is already witnessing how traditional models utterly failed to control the pandemic spread.
-Only those will survive that would invest in healthcare software development, build infrastructure at scale, and work really hard to overhaul the current health care system.
+Only those who will survive would invest in healthcare software development, build infrastructure at scale, and work really hard to overhaul the current health care system.